legalize-dev/legalize-nl/nl/BWBR0017728.md

 BS EN 81 series – Safety rules for the construction and installation of lifts BS 5655 series – Lifts and service lifts

-### 21b.17.
-Master’s Inspections
+### 21b.13.
+Hospital accommodation

 A vessel should carry medical stores as required by the Administration.

 Medical training requirements for members of the complement of the vessel are given in the Manning Section of the National Annex.

-### 22.3.
-Safe Work Aloft, Overside, and on the Bowsprit of Sailing Vessels
+### 22. PROTECTION OF PERSONNEL

+### 22.1.
+Deckhouses and Superstructures

+### 22.2.
+Bulwarks and Guardrails

 ### 22.4.
 Personal Clothing

-### 22.5.
-Noise
+Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.

 ### 22.6.
 Lifts

-Reference standards include:

-### 21b.20.
-Sailing Vessels

-Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.
+Personnel lift installations should be appropriately designed and constructed, installed and tested by a competent person.

 ### 22.1.
 Deckhouses and Superstructures

+Reference standards include:

+### 24.2.
+Helicopters

 Medical training requirements for members of the complement of the vessel are given in the Manning Section of the National Annex.

+### 24. SHORE-SHIP TRANSFER OF PERSONNEL

 ### 24.2.
 Helicopters

-It should be the responsibility of an owner/managing agent/skipper to advise that the following requirements for items of personal clothing should be met:

-### 22.5.
-Noise
+Personnel lift installations should be appropriately designed and constructed, installed and tested by a competent person.

 ### 24.5.
 Submersible Craft

-Personnel lift installations should be appropriately designed and constructed, installed and tested by a competent person.

-### 26.1.1.
-Principles of Safe Manning

-In devising the schedule, operators should take account of factors such as:
+The underlying principles of safe manning are considered to extend to Large Yachts within the context of the Code.
+In this respect an Administration may choose to adopt these arrangements in full, or modify these arrangements to meet particular operational circumstances.

 A copy of the schedule should be made available to all members of the crew.

 ### 26.1.
 HOURS OF WORK

+Hours of work is defined as when a seafarer is at their employers’ disposal and carrying out their duties or activities.

+### 26.1.6.
+Minimum Hours of Rest

 The owner/operator or Master should ensure that the crew are provided with at least the minimum hours of rest.
 These should not be less than:

+It is expected that as far as practicable the Master will arrange for conducting emergency drills such as musters, fire-fighting and abandon vessel drills in a way which minimises the disturbance to rest periods and provide compensatory rest for seafarers whose normal rest is disturbed by call-outs for drills.

 ### 26.1.7.
 Exceptions to the Limits on Hours of Rest

 The limits defined should as far as practicable be observed.
 However, an exception maybe considered so long as they are agreed between the Master, crew members and designated person ashore (if applicable), and provided that their health and safety, and the safety of the vessel, is not compromised.
 Exceptions from the weekly rest period provided for in paragraph 26.1.6 should not be allowed for more than two consecutive weeks.
 The intervals between two periods of exceptions on board should not be less than twice the duration of the exception.

-In allowing any such agreed exception and to ensure that a crew member does not become fatigued, such exceptions should be documented and accompanied by commensurate rest arrangements.
+### 26.1.4.
+Definition of Hours of Work

 ### 26.1.8.
 Schedule of Duties

-The Master should ensure that a schedule of duties is drawn up setting out the hours of work and rest periods for each of the crew.
-It is recommended that the table or schedule should be in a similar format to that detailed in Annex A of MSN 1767, and show:

-### 26.1.4.
-Definition of Hours of Work

-### 26.1.5.
-On-Call Time

 ### 26.1.6.
 Minimum Hours of Rest

-The owner/operator or Master should ensure that the crew are provided with at least the minimum hours of rest.
-These should not be less than:
+Changes should not be made to the schedule of duties unless they can be justified by substantially altered work patterns or other significant factors.

 ### 26.2.6.
 Application for a Safe Manning Document

-It is expected that as far as practicable the Master will arrange for conducting emergency drills such as musters, fire-fighting and abandon vessel drills in a way which minimises the disturbance to rest periods and provide compensatory rest for seafarers whose normal rest is disturbed by call-outs for drills.
+It is not necessary to draw up a new schedule of duties for each voyage, so long as it is applicable to the voyage in question and the composition of the crew for whom it was originally intended has not changed.

 In an emergency, or when unforeseen events occur, changes may be unavoidable.
 In these cases records should reflect all deviations from the schedule.